elahd/esp2ino/README.md

 # FLASHING INSTRUCTIONS

-These instructions assume use of Windows, familiarity with the command line, and Tasmota as your target firmware.
+These instructions assume use of Windows, Wyze Plug as target device, familiarity with the command line, and Tasmota as your target firmware.
 If you're so inclined, use a Python virtual environment.

 ## SET UP ENVIRONMENT